Free Web Hosting by Netfirms

 Thus for both questions related to EAS, the Jury is better in representing will and wish of the citizens than the judge.

-9. A techinical issue : How can Water Guard stop theft of Water?
+18. A technical issue : How can Water Guard stop theft of Water?

 Please note that this is a TECHINAL question, not related to EAS.
 Any system, which involves metering of bores will have to face this question.